Town commissioners: Lighting of Towns Act 1828

 The first town commissioners were established by the Lighting of Towns (Ireland) Act 1828 (9 Geo.
-IV c.82).
+4. c.
+82).

 This was "adoptive" legislation, which ratepayers in a borough or market town could choose to enact in their community.
 As the existing borough corporations were ineffective as local authorities the act came into force in sixty-five towns.
 William Neilson Hancock explained the act in 1877 thus:

-The first clause repealed a number of Acts of Parliament, those of 1765, 1773, 1785, and 1796.
-Those were all temporary Acts of the Irish Parliament, and the British Parliament in 1807 renewed all of them for 21 years, and that renewal came to expire in the year 1828.
-It was then renewed for one year for that Session of Parliament to allow legislation to take place.
-Those Acts are all founded upon the vestry system of management of towns.
-Some of the large towns had by local Acts got lighting and other matters under vestries in the parishes, and all those Acts were founded upon the idea of extending the vestry system to the management of towns; but the vestries never made the way in Ireland which they did in England, because there was no poor law.
-The basis of vestries being so popular in England, being on account of the poor law administration.
-There was no poor law in Ireland until 1838, and the vestries had no real basis to rest on; and in 1828 they were in a most unpopular position, because the agitation which overthrew them in 1833 by the extinction of what is called parish cess, the same as the church rates in England, was just at its height.
-1828 was within five years of the total extinction of Irish church rates, so that they had become quite unpopular and unmanageable bodies.

 Whereas local acts appointing commissioners for particular places specified a boundary or distance inside which the commissioners' powers would be confined, no such limit was specified in the 1828 act.
 Thomas Larcom of the Irish Ordnance Survey wrote of the commissioners in 1846:

-The boundaries of their assessments are very vaguely defined.
-Sometimes a mile, or half a mile around the town, or from its centre; sometimes the whole or part of the parish.
-An attempt was made to survey them for the Ordnance Maps, but they could not be ascertained with sufficient precision.

 Municipal reform 1840

 In 1840 the majority of Irish boroughs were abolished by the Municipal Corporations (Ireland) Act 1840, and the commissioners established by the 1828 act became the only local council.
 The town commissioners were recognised as successor to the borough, retaining corporate property and the municipal coat of arms.
-Any town with property of more than £100 that lost its borough corporation, but had not adopted the 1828 Act, was to establish "municipal commissioners".
+Any town with property of more than £100 that lost its borough corporation, but had not adopted the 1828 act, was to establish "municipal commissioners".
 There was, in fact, only one town to which this applied: Carrickfergus in County Antrim.